 There are many reasons to read good history.
 Biographies and general histories remind us of those who have come before us, and can shine light on current events.
 The history of the Southern Baptist Convention and it’s leaders and members can both inform and inspire us as we work together to take the Gospel of Christ across the world.

-Summer can be a great time for reading histories.
-If you are on vacation or with kids at camp, or just have some slow days, history and biography can remind of the sacrifices, mistakes, and triumphs of those who came fore us.
+Right now there is lots of down time in the middle of the COVID-19 Pandemic.
+It can be a great time to read as history and biography can remind of the sacrifices, mistakes, and triumphs of those who came fore us.
 Below are some of the stories of the people and places of the SBC.
 Some are short reads, others are longer works, but all will educate you.

 Take a look, find a book, and read some about SBC History.